The future of WVU athletics has gotten even more uncertain, if that is even possible.

 Big 12 commissioner Bob Bowlsby was previously cooperating with the SEC and others on growing the CFP to 12 teams.
 This is now working against him, as the conferences in the alliance did not have a say in that conversation.

-This story should continue to unfold and will be clearer in the weeks ahead.
+This story should continue to unfold and will become clearer in the weeks ahead.